frappe/erpnext_documentation/user/manual/en/stock/delivery-note.md

 * **Warehouse and Reference**: The Warehouse from which the Items are sent to the Customer is shown.
 Also, a Sales Order will be shown if this Delivery Note was the creation flow: 'Sales Order > Deliver Note'.

-* **Batch No and Serial No**: If your Item is serialized or batched, you will have to enter Serial Number and Batch in the Items table.
+* **Batch No and Serial No**: If your Item is serialized or batched, you will have to enter [Serial Number](/docs/user/manual/en/stock/serial-no) and [Batch](/docs/user/manual/en/stock/batch) in the Items table.
 You are allowed to enter multiple Serial Numbers in one row (each on a separate line) and you must enter the same number of Serial Numbers as the quantity.

     The 'Available Qty at From Warehouse', 'Available Batch Qty at From Warehouse', and 'Installed Qty' will be shown.
 To know more about installation, visit the [Installation Note](/docs/user/manual/en/stock/installation-note) page.

     **Note**: The Item has to be serialized or batched for these features to work.
 If the Item is serialized a popup will appear where you can enter the Serial Numbers.

 * Expense Account is the account from which the amount will be debited.
-Ticking on 'Allow Zero Valuation Rate' will allow submitting the Purchase Receipt even if the Valuation Rate of the Item is 0.
+Ticking on 'Allow Zero Valuation Rate' will allow submitting the Delivery Note even if the Valuation Rate of the Item is 0.
 This can be a sample item or due to a mutual understanding with your Supplier.

 * Accounting Dimensions help to tag each transaction with different Dimensions without the need for creating new Cost Centers.
 You need to create Accounting Dimensions first, to know more, visit [this page](/docs/user/manual/en/accounts/accounting-dimensions).

-* Page Break will create a page break just before this item when printing.
+* **Page Break** will create a page break just before this Item when printing.

 ### 3.5 Tracking Quality Inspection
 If for certain Items, it is mandatory to record Quality Inspections (if you have set it in your Item master), you will need to update the “Quality Inspection" field.
 The system will only allow you to “Submit” the